Souheab/lazydevcontainer/README.md

 # lazydc

-lazydc is a terminal UI for viewing and controlling Docker containers with devcontainers highlighted first.
+lazydc is a terminal UI control panel for devcontainers.

 ## Features